praj-foss/opengl-graal-examples/README.md

 It's written completely in Java and uses GraalVM's native-image utility to compile down to a stand-alone native binary as small as **6mb**.
-This binary does not require any Java runtime and launch as fast as their native equivalents written in C/C++.
-The source code is almost a direct translation of the examples from [Rosetta Code](https://rosettacode.org/wiki/OpenGL/Utah_Teapot).
+This binary does not require any Java runtime and launches as fast as counterparts written in C/C++.
+The source code is almost a direct translation of examples from [Rosetta Code](https://rosettacode.org/wiki/OpenGL/Utah_Teapot).

 ## Building
 You'll need JDK 11 or higher installed.
-The project uses Gradle, and it should automatically download the GraalVM distribution for you.
+This project uses Gradle, and it should automatically download the GraalVM distribution for you.
 Use the following command to build:
 ```shell script